radio-aktywne/poppy/docs/docs/01-Index.md

 title: Index
 ---

-# webstream app
+# webstream

-Emission streaming web UI 🎤
+Broadcast streaming app 🎤

 ## 💡 About

-`webstream` is a web application for going live.
+`webstream` is a web app for going live.